Community Advisory Assembly

 The Assembly model – where members form a representative cross-section of the public and deliberate to find common ground in providing advice to government – has been used in BC, Alberta, Ontario, and internationally in countries such as the United Kingdom, France, Australia, and others.

-The term of the Assembly is for a year, starting in December 2023 or January 2024.
-We ask that the residents interested in being a part of this Assembly be willing to attend 10 meetings a year, one every month except for summer (July and August), as well as a kick-off dinner with Council to launch the new group.
+The term of the Assembly is for a year, starting January 2024.
+Members were required to commit to attending 10 meetings a year, one every month except for summer (July and August), as well as a kick-off dinner with Council to launch the new group.

-A variety of supports will be offered to make your participation easier, including reimbursement of any direct expenses, stipends for childcare / elder care, and compensation for low-income members or those who must miss paid work to attend meetings.
+Meetings run for 3 to 4 hours each, and are held in person, at rotating locations across the City.
+A variety of supports are offered members to make participation easier, including reimbursement of any direct expenses, stipends for childcare / elder care, and compensation for low-income members or those who must miss paid work to attend meetings.

 • The application and selection process for the Assembly pilot term in 2024 has concluded.
 Depending on the outcomes of the pilot project, there may be future opportunities to join an Assembly.